liambutler-lawrence/LayoutWorkshop/README.md

 ### Get Help

 Talk with my key iOS development mentor.
  He cloned my LayoutWorkshop repo and then explained UIBarButtonItem, auto layout constraints, and explained image sizing for the 1x, 2x and 3x sizes in the asset catalogs.
 He referred to the Apple doc which explains why the bar button is no longer responding to a tap.
-See handwritten notes.
-We then discussed how to deal with this.
-See handwritten notes for details

 He explained these key points:
 - iOS will not stretch an image by default in a UIImage; it will center the image w/in the width and height constraints as it did for the image I placed in the UIView for the bar button